 Here's Where To Donate To Support Sexual Assault Survivors, Because You Can Help

-The recent allegations facing Supreme Court nominee Brett Kavanaugh, which he has denied, have awakened an important discussion in the United States.
+The sexual assault allegations against Supreme Court nominee Brett Kavanaugh, which he denied, awakened an important discussion in the United States.
 Representatives for Kavanaugh did not reply to Elite Daily's request for comment.
-As women like Christine Blasey Ford, Deborah Ramirez, and Julie Swetnick come forward to share their stories, other survivors have been inspired by these acts of bravery.
+As women like Christine Blasey Ford, Deborah Ramirez, and Julie Swetnick continue to come forward and share their stories, other survivors have been inspired by these acts of bravery.
 However, the trauma associated with sexual assault is not an easy experience to cope with, and that's why certain organizations are more important than ever.
 So, for those wanting to join the fight and do what they can, here's where to donate to support sexual assault survivors.

-The discussion about supporting sexual assault survivors have certainly been ignited over the past few months, and even more so in recent weeks.
+The discussion about supporting sexual assault survivors has certainly been ignited over the past few months, if not years.
 The historic Me Too movement has led many women and men to stand up and speak out on behalf of witnessed injustices against women, ranging from sexual assault to pay inequality.
 These movements have certainly made an impact, but there's no way they can succeed without the support of organizations dedicated to assisting women.
 So, in order to help keep this momentum going, here's a handful of organizations to donate to whose mission is to support sexual assault survivors.
 No matter how much, your donation matters.

 National Sexual Violence Resource Center (NSVRC)